 Brown’s Marsh Canoe Area: More of a lake paddle and a way to experience Brown’s Marsh.
 Access at Lytles Road.

 Lake Onalaska Trail: Technically the last miles on the Black River.
 Been on my to-do list for a while… Lytles Road to Fred Funk Landing is 4 miles, while Lytles to Mosey Landing is 8 miles.

 Goose Island Trail: 8 miles.
 A nice paddle around Goose Island.
 Mostly simple sloughs but there are nice bluffs.

 Blue Heron Trail: 3-7 miles.
-Trip cuts across the Upper Iowa River mouth.
-Know little more.
+This cuts across the Upper Iowa River mouth.
+I know little more.
 Access points at New Albin and Blackhawk Park.

 Ambro Slough: 8 miles.
 Very similar configuration to Wyalusing.
 You can paddle up the slough then downstream on the main channel if you wish.
 The upstream slough by Harper’s Ferry also looks interesting.
 Access at North Ambro Road.
 8.2 miles if you do a full loop on the main channel.

 Wyalusing: 5 miles.
 One of the neater areas on the Mississippi.